Sea-Grapes/pickr/README.md

-# pickr
+# pickr - a color picker library
+# Sea Grapes | © 2021 | All Rights Reserced

-Simple color picker library (because bored)
+A simple color picker library for use in personal projects (because bored)